visionquilt.org

 Founder and Executive Director

 Cathy taught English to both underserved youth and gifted youth and was an assistant principal of an urban school.
-After earning her Ph.D. in organization development, Cathy consulted with Fortune 100 companies as well as organizations ranging from Lawrence Livermore Laboratory to health care systems.
+After earning her Ph.D. in Organization Development, Cathy consulted with Fortune 100 companies as well as organizations ranging from Lawrence Livermore Laboratory to health care systems.
 She also applied her experience and expertise in organizational analysis, strategic planning and meeting facilitation to community arts organizations.
 After her consulting career, Cathy pursued an art career, exhibiting her artists’ books and prints in Europe, Africa and the U.S..
 Since 2015, Cathy has dedicated her expertise in education, organization development and art to mobilizing grassroots efforts to prevent gun violence through Vision Quilt.
 She is a member of

 Leon Pyle